 Examples of participants of a training course on domestic violence

-We are all familiar with the words intimate partner violence, domestic violence, violence in close relationship and child abuse, although we don’t always stop to reflect what these terms actually mean and whether there is any overlap between the different concepts presented in the definition of domestic violence and intimate partner violence, respectively.
+We are all familiar with the terms intimate partner violence, domestic violence, violence in close relationships and child abuse, although we don’t always stop to reflect what these terms actually mean, and whether there is any overlap between the different concepts presented in the definition of domestic violence and intimate partner violence, respectively.

 Although women can be violent in relationships with men, often in self-defence, and violence sometimes occurs in same-sex partnerships, the most common perpetrators of violence against women are male intimate partners or ex-partners.
 By contrast, men are far more likely to experience violent acts by strangers or acquaintances than by someone close to them.